 In its ensuing dispute with Serbia, Austria-Hungary refuses to be placated.
 Germany sides with Austria-Hungary when the situation deteriorates.

-On 3 August Germany declares war on France.
-Britain in turn declares war on Germany on 14 August.
+Germany declares war on France on 3 August.
+Britain joins the conflict on the side of the French and declares war on Germany on 14 August.
 The First World War has begun.